Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): System Description

 \subsubsection{Instantaneous Classification Models}

-We consider a multitude of classification algorithms that work on only one time-step of data and provide a prediction for the presence or absence of jamming, i.e., a binary discriminatory result.
-The models considered include Logistic Regression, Gaussian Naive Bayes classifier, Random Forest classifier and Tree-based classifier in particular.
+The instantaneous jamming detection task is a discriminative in nature where, given a set of $N_{\text{tr}}$ feature vectors $\{\mathbf{r}_i \in \mathbb{R}^{N_f} \}_{i=1}^{N_{\text{tr}}}$ for training and $\mathcal{C}$ representing the space of all classifiers belonging to a particular family of instantaneous classifiers, the learning algorithm ``learns'' a mapping $c \in \mathcal{C}$ given by $c(\mathbf{r}_i): \mathbb{R}^{N_f} \rightarrow \{0,1 \}$.
+Thus, we consider a collection of classifier model families that take as input a single time-step of data, i.e., a single feature vector and provide a prediction for the presence or absence of jamming, i.e., a binary discriminative result.
+The classification models considered include: Logistic Regression, $K$-Nearest Neighbors, Gaussian Naive Bayes classifier, Random Forest classifier, AdaBoost classifier and Bagging classifier in particular.
 The primary advantage of these instantaneous discriminative models is the extremely low training and inference (testing) computational complexities, resulting in corresponding low train and inference run times, which are critical for deployment in low-power IoT devices or smartphones (UEs), where power consumption and adhering to latency constraints is critical.
-The details of their implementation and detailed performance evaluation is provided in Sec.~\ref{performance_evaluation}.
+However, this comes at the cost of considerably poorer overall detection performance.
+This trade-off is made more extreme when considering multi-scenario classification, as we shall see in the performance results of Sec.~\ref{sec:multi_scenario_classification_performance_evaluation}.
+The details of their implementation and a detailed performance evaluation is provided in Sec.~\ref{sec:performance_evaluation}.